-(49) Voting machines.
-To purchase, lease, borrow, install, and maintain voting machines for use in Town elections.

-(50) Zoning.
-To exercise the powers as to planning and zoning, conferred upon municipal corporations generally in Article 66B of the Annotated Code of Maryland, subject to the limitations and provisions of said article, and Article 28 of the Annotated Code of Maryland.
+- (50) Voting Machines.
+To purchase, lease, borrow, install, and maintain voting machines for use in Town elections. - (51) Zoning.
+To exercise the powers as to planning and zoning, conferred upon municipal corporations generally in Article 66B of the Annotated Code of Maryland subject to the limitations and provisions of said article, and Article 28 of the Annotated Code of Maryland. - (52) Streets.

-(51) Streets.
 To provide for use, construction and maintenance of the streets of the Town.

 Section 402.
-Enforcement of ordinances.
+Enforcement of Ordinances.

-For the purpose of enforcing the ordinances of the Town, the Mayor and Town Council shall have the power to establish those penalties allowed by the Annotated Code of Maryland.
-The Mayor and Town Council may provide that if the violation is of a continuing nature and is persisted in, each day that such violation continues shall constitute a separate offense, and a conviction for one violation shall not be a bar to a conviction for a continuation of the offense for each day subsequent to the first or any succeeding conviction.
+For the purposes of enforcing the ordinances of the Town, the Mayor and Town Council shall have the power to establish those penalties allowed by the Annotated Code of Maryland.
+The Mayor and Town Council may provide that if the violation is of a continuing nature and is persisted in, each day that such violation continues shall constitute a separate offense, and a conviction for one violation shall not be a bar conviction for a continuation of the offense for each day subsequent to the first or any succeeding conviction.

-In addition to those remedies provided herein, the Town shall have the power to require a person or persons violating this Charter or the ordinances of the Town to cease and desist from such behavior and may seek an injunction against the same from any court duly authorized to grant the same.
-The costs of such action, including attorney fees incurred by the Town shall be a part of any such judgement and the Town shall be entitled to a lien on any violating property for the payment of such costs and fees.
+In addition to those remedies provided herein, the Town shall have the power to require a person violating this Charter or the ordinances of the Town to cease and desist from such behavior and may seek an injunction against the same from any court duly authorized to grant the same.
+The costs of such action, including attorney fees incurred by the Town shall be a part of any such judgement and the Town shall be entitled to a lien on any violating property for the payment of such judgement and the Town shall be entitled to a lien on any violating property for the payment of such costs and fees.